CAAPIM/iOS-MAS-Connecta/README.md

 Essential mobile services for enterprises made simple and secure.
 Extends the power of CA Mobile API Gateway (MAG) to mobile devices.
 For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].

-## MAS SDK Frameworks
+## MASConnecta Features

-The MAS SDK includes the following frameworks:
+The MASConnecta framework comes with the following features:

-- MASFoundation
-- MASConnecta
-- MASIdentityManagement
-- MASStorage
+- Messaging
-- MASUI
+- Pub/Sub

 ## Get Started